Blendify/blender-manual/trunk/blender_docs/manual/modeling/curves/editing/introduction.rst

    | Menu:     :menuselection:`W --> Set Goal Weight`

-Set Goal Weight
-   This sets the "goal weight" of selected control points, which is used when a curve has Soft Body physics, forcing the curve to "stick" to their original positions, based on the weight.
+This sets the "goal weight" of selected control points, which is used when a curve has :doc:`Soft Body </physics/soft_body/index>` physics, forcing the curve to "stick" to their original positions, based on the weight.